tlambert03/pymmdocs/pymm-docs/docs/quickstart/1_gui.md

-# 1: For GUI Users
+# Quickstart for GUI Users

 Get a complete microscopy application with zero code required.